Week 12 NFL score predictions: A guide to best games, more

 Paul Gutierrez's pick: As Raiders veteran defensive end Frostee Rucker pointed out, facing a running quarterback like the Ravens' Lamar Jackson will be a good thing for Oakland.
 It switches things up for the defense, Rucker said.
 Despite being 31st against the run this season, the Raiders essentially bottled up Russell Wilson last month, limiting him to 20 yards and sacking him once.
 But of course the rest of the Seahawks ran wild.
 Ravens 26, Raiders 17

 Jamison Hensley's pick: History is on the side of Jackson and Baltimore.
 The Ravens are 19-4 at home in the month of November under coach John Harbaugh, the NFL's best mark.
-The Raiders are 3-10 on the road since the start of the 2017 season, which is tied for the fourth-worst over that span.
+The Raiders are 3-10 on the road since the start of the 2017 season, which is tied for the fourth-worst record over that span.
 Ravens 23, Raiders 17

 FPI win projection: BAL, 86.9 percent.
 Jackson set records with his rushing totals in his first start, but his Total QBR for the game was just a 26.9.
 He'll look to improve upon that against a Raiders team that has allowed the third-highest Total QBR in road games this season (71.4).